pgfox/JMeter-ActiveMQ-Sampler/README.txt

 here http://jmeter.apache.org/usermanual/test_plan.html.
 The “Samplers” tell JMeter to send requests to a server and wait for a response.

+There also seems to be some JMeter code here http://activemq.apache.org/jmeter-performance-tests.html.

 JMeter  has a JMS sampler already – http://jmeter.apache.org/usermanual/component_reference.html#JMS_Publisher.
 You can also write your own sample that publishes messages to AMQ.
 The com.acme.AMQProducerQueueSampler is a